WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![](/ReceiveLabelingRequired.png)

 Not only, Wasabi uses a **smart coins selection algorithm** which allows Wasabi itself to recognize entities behind a transaction and then it can automatically select the group of coins that belong to those clusters already known.
-This allows the final user to merge more inputs from the same entities to make a transaction or partecipate in a CoinJoin round.
+This allows the final user to merge more inputs from the same entities to make a transaction or participate in a CoinJoin round.
 This is fantastic, but it requires the final user to label in detail every address.

 You should ask yourself: "Who knows this address is mine?"